Accessibility Tools

 Assessment

-Children are regularly and systematically assessed as they learn by all teachers in this school.
+Children are regularly and systematically assessed as they learn by all teachers.
 Teachers need information about how children have responded to the learning opportunities which have been provided, so that they know what to teach next.
-This is called "teacher assessment", and we build it into our schemes of work and our topic plans.
-Teachers assess pupil progress every half term in Maths, Reading & Writing.
-Termly, teachers also assess Science as well as Speaking & Listening.
+This is called "teacher assessment".
+Teachers assess pupil progress every term in all subjects using a range of formative and summative strategies.

 For further information, please see our assessment policy.